 iPads are provided to teaching staff responsible for collecting students DRDP data and rating student DRDP progress.
-Teachers are expected to use their I-pads daily to collect that data on Learning Genie to complete DRDP assessments.
-Teachers who need additional training in using their I-pad of learning Genie must consult their coordinator.
+Teachers are expected to use their iPads daily to collect that data using Learning Genie to complete DRDP assessments.
+Teachers who need additional training in using their iPad of learning Genie must consult their coordinator.